library(arrow)

 Here’s a quick summary of the data set.
 In its full form, the data set takes the form of one very large table with about 1.7 billion rows and 24 columns.
 Each row corresponds to a single taxi ride sometime between 2009 and 2022.
 There’s a complete data dictionary for the NYC taxi data on the useR workshop site, but the columns that will be relevant for us are as follows:

-• pickup_longitude (double): Longitude data for the pickup location
+(double): Longitude data for the pickup locationpickup_latitude

-• pickup_latitude (double): Latitude data for the pickup location
+(double): Latitude data for the pickup locationdropoff_longitude

-• dropoff_longitude (double): Longitude data for the dropoff location
+(double): Longitude data for the dropoff locationdropoff_latitude

-• dropoff_latitude (double): Latitude data for the dropoff location
+(double): Latitude data for the dropoff location

-On my laptop I have a copy of both the full data set, located at "~/Datasets/nyc-taxi" on my machine, and a much smaller “tiny” data set that contains 1 out of every 1000 records from the original, located at "~/Datasets/nyc-taxi-tiny/".
+.
 This tiny version has a mere 1.7 million rows of data, and as such is small enough that it will fit in memory.
 Instructions for downloading both data sets are available at the same location as the data dictionary.

 Loading the data

-Since I have local copies of the data, I’ll use the open_dataset() function from the {arrow} package to connect to both versions of the NYC taxi data:2
+function from the {arrow} package to connect to both versions of the NYC taxi data:2

-nyc_taxi <- open_dataset("~/Datasets/nyc-taxi/")
+<- open_dataset("~/Datasets/nyc-taxi/")

-nyc_taxi_tiny <- open_dataset("~/Datasets/nyc-taxi-tiny/")
+nyc_taxi <- open_dataset("~/Datasets/nyc-taxi-tiny/") nyc_taxi_tiny

-Starting with Arrow 9.0.0 it’s been possible to use the {dplyr} glimpse() function to take a look at the data sets, so let’s do that:
+function to take a look at the data sets, so let’s do that:

 glimpse(nyc_taxi)